aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xlsb-to-ods/_index.md

 ---
 title: Python XLSB to ODS - XLSB to ODS Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLSB to ODS in Python.
-Python Convert XLSB to ODS saveformat.
-Python XLSB to ODS format.
-Save XLSB to ODS Python.
+Convert XLSB to ODS quickly and easily with Aspose.Cells.
+Python XLSB to ODS.
+Python Save XLSB to ODS.
+Save XLSB as ODS using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLSB to ODS in Python., Python XLSB to ODS saveformat., XLSB to ODS Python., Python Convert XLSB to ODS]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLSB to ODS in Python., Save XLSB to ODS using Python., Python XLSB to ODS saveformat., XLSB to ODS Converter., Python Save XLSB as ODS]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}